 Adobe’s senior product manager of Digital Imaging, Lex van den Berghe, has overseen the Photoshop Mystery project since its inception in 2014.
-“We came up with this idea to explore the possibility of using Photoshop as a game platform,” he said.
-“We realized the sky was the limit.”
+“We came up with this idea to explore the possibility of using

 This year’s Photoshop Mystery promises to be the most complex yet, both in terms of how players will use the application, itself, as well as the other interactive elements that Adobe is connecting to it.
 For example, two separate Facebook Live broadcasts will allow users to interrogate the Dark King and the Ghost, two of the game’s pivotal characters, in order to discover new clues.